-- An individual with a working knowledge of the Area 55 Website. - This individual is reimbursed monthly for their services. - The Webmaster will be the contact between the Internet Service Provider and the Website Committee. - Is a non-rotating position appointed by the Delegate. - Serves as a member of the Website Committee.
+- An individual with a working knowledge of the Area 55 Website. - This individual is reimbursed monthly for their services. - The Webmaster will be the contact between the Internet Service Provider and the Website Committee. - The Webmaster is a non-rotating position appointed by the Delegate. - Serves as a member of the Website Committee.